groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/video.md

 }
 ```

-Once the `IVideoConnector` interface is implemented, the AVI to MP4 conversion code snippet will look like this:
+Once the `IVideoConnector` interface is implemented, the AVI to MP4 conversion code snippet looks like this:

 ```csharp
 // Load the source AVI file